tamylaa/clodo-framework/docs/INTEGRATION_GUIDE.md

   }

   async getUsers(query = {}) {
-    // LEGO validation + your existing logic const validatedQuery = this.validateQuery(query);
+    // CLODO validation + your existing logic const validatedQuery = this.validateQuery(query);
     return this.existing.query('SELECT * FROM users WHERE ?', validatedQuery);
   }